 The word anaesthesia is derived from the Greek words an – "not, without" and aesthetos – "perceptible, able to feel" (Askitopoulou et al., 2000).
 Local anaesthesia (LA) is a technique used to render a part of the body insensitive to pain without affecting consciousness (Jankovic, 2004).
 Local anaesthetics are used to prevent acute pain and treat the symptoms of chronic pain (Yanagidate and Strichartz, 2007).
 They may be administered by injection, continuous infusion or topical application.

 This resource will cover relevant aspects of physiology and pharmacology pertaining to local anaesthetics.
+You'll be able to access this resource for 12 months after purchase.

 Aims and Objectives